DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 {{< webm "/reels/battree.webm" "/stills/battree.png">}}

 Beary likes to fight.
 Choose between unique abilities and weapons to impact your fighting style.
-From water guns to soviet era inspired rifles, find your favorite weapon to keep Beary alive.
+From water guns to catling guns, find your favorite weapon to keep Beary alive.

 ![Die](/banners/virtualbanner-die.png)